 Other pages of this same manuscript feature more wonderful pictures of food-related labor: scything grass for hay, gathering acorns to feed hogs, pruning fruit trees, lugging bags of grapes.

 Food is work, and we give thanks to all those who grow, bake, cook, and serve it.
-Happy Thanksgiving!
+Happy holidays!